France pledges 1B euros in aid to rebuild Iraq

 - 2nd man dies at California home of Democratic party donor

+“The situation in Syria has to stabilize, and we have to eliminate terrorism,” Le Drian said at a press conference with Iraqi Foreign Minister Mohamed Alhakim

-France is a member of the international coalition that territorially defeated the group in Iraq and Syria.
+France is a member of the U.S.-led international coalition that has defeated the group in most of its territory in Iraq and Syria.

+U.S. President Donald Trump surprised allies last month when he announced he was pursuing a complete military withdrawal from Syria.

+On Saturday, the U.S. began pulling equipment, but not troops, out of the country.
+An estimated 2,000 U.S. troops are stationed in Syria.